-The decision to move a loved one into a nursing home or assisted living community can be one of the most difficult and stressful that a family can make.
+The decision to move a loved one into a nursing home or assisted living community can be one of the most difficult and stressful ones that a family can make.
 The most important factors when considering a facility are the security, safety, and well-being of the residents.
 It is your right and responsibility to ask the pertinent questions of those who you will be entrusting the care of your loved one.

 It can be difficult to trust a nursing home with the care of your elderly loved one.
-To ensure that your loved one receives quality care in a comfortable and safe environment, ask administrators and nursing directors the follow questions when considering a nursing home:
+To ensure that your loved one receives quality care in a comfortable and safe environment, ask administrators and nursing directors the following questions when considering a nursing home:

 What is the staff-to-resident ratio?
 Is the staff overworked?

 Staff members who frequently work overtime or double shifts will be less likely to provide quality care to residents.
 Similarly, if nurses are responsible for the care of too many residents due to a lack of staff, the quality of care suffers.
 You can find facilities’ staff ratio ratings on the Medicare website.

 Is there a pattern of staff turnover?